osmosis-labs/osmosis/x/bridge/README.md

 ![quarantine](images/quarantine.png)

 For **quarantining**, a queue is utilized instead of a map to allow sequential execution of transfers and to potentially filter out malicious transactions.
-While this queue cannot completely eliminate all malicious transfers, it can help segregate them and make them less harmful.
+While this queue cannot eliminate all malicious transfers, it can help segregate them and make them less harmful.
 As a security measure, periodically matching the total supply of minted assets with the balances in external vaults can help identify fraudulent activity.

 ### Validator reviving

-The module uses a combination of the finalization flag and the last transfer height value to ensure that validators can join the valset at any time and begin processing transfers from any height without compromising integrity of the bridging process.
+The module uses a combination of the finalization flag and the last transfer height value to ensure that validators can join the valset at any time and begin processing transfers from any height without compromising the integrity of the bridging process.

 The last transfer height is crucial for coordinating validators, guiding them to the appropriate starting point for their observations.
 Validators have the option to rely on this module's height value or to use their own local height checkpoints for starting or continuing observation.
 The last transfer height, linked to each asset, is updated whenever a transfer involving the asset occurs, calculated as `max(current_last_height, new_last_height)`, where `current_last_height`  is the value from the state, and `new_last_height` is obtained during finalizing the transfer.
 This is necessary because the module cannot ensure a sequential order for processing transfers.